bentoml/Pneumonia-Detection-Demo/README.md

 ## 📖 Introduction 📖
 In this project, we showcase the seamless integration of an image detection model into a service using BentoML.
 Leveraging the power of the pretrained `nickmuchi/vit-finetuned-chest-xray-pneumonia model` from HuggingFace, users can submit their lung X-ray images for analysis.
 The model will then determine, with precision, whether the individual has pneumonia or not.

+📝 **Disclaimer: Please note that this project is not intended to replace professional medical advice.
+It is designed purely for demonstration and testing purposes.
+Always consult with a qualified healthcare professional for a proper diagnosis.**

 | Normal | Pneumonia                               	|
 |------- |-----------------------------------------	|
 | ![Normal](samples/NORMAL2-IM-1427-0001.jpeg)| ![Pneumonia](samples/person1950_bacteria_4881.jpeg) |